WIP42/install-ansible/README.md

 - *03_ansible_installs/04_install_microshift.sh*
 - ...etc

-scripts in a restarted Fedora-37 WSL set up some predefined Ansible-managed components
+scripts in a restarted machine to set up some predefined Ansible-managed components